-I’ve always liked Parr’s work so when a new copy showed up on AbeBooks for less than $40, I snapped it up.
-The book covers Parr’s photographic work from his earliest days up to 2011 and has broad selections from many of his projects and publication.
-The images are accompanied by an extensive text from Val Williams, detailing Parr’s career and discussing his work.
+I’ve always liked Parr’s work so when a new copy showed up on AbeBooks for less than $40 I snapped it up.
+The book covers Parr’s photographic work from his earliest days up to 2011 and has broad selections from many of his projects and publications.
+The images are accompanied by an extensive text from Val Williams detailing Parr’s career and discussing his work.

 Parr’s ‘crime’ was to portray the British working class, facing this transformation, honestly.
-And an honest portrayal was unwelcome among many of the — largely middle class, often metropolitan — critics of the Conservative government.
+And an honest portrayal was unwelcome among many of the largely middle class and often metropolitan critics of the Conservative government.
 Middle class radicals needed the working class to be victimised and oppressed, or radicalised and rebellious.
-In Parr’s New Brighton they refused to play along, neither skulking at home feeling sorry for themselves, nor on the barricades fomenting revolution.
+In Parr’s New Brighton they refused to play along, neither skulking at home feeling sorry for themselves nor lining the barricades fomenting revolution.

 For people like me, who spent each year holidaying in resorts not dissimilar to New Brighton, dining on fish and chips, eating ice cream even as the wind took the skin off our bones, determinedly picnicking while huddled inside the car in the driving rain, spending all our preciously accumulated pennies in amusement arcades, Parr’s subjects look like us.
 We had no need to create a fantasy working class, and thus we saw nothing in these images that was offensive or judgemental.

 As Val Williams, who curated Parr’s major retrospective at the Barbican in 2002 and has written the accompanying text for this published retrospective, argues: